ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 **Windows users:**

-Windows users have 3 options for setting up the build environment.
+Windows users have 3 or 4 options for setting up the build environment.
 All of the below options will allow building of native (SITL) and Pixhawk-based boards.

-- :ref:`Building for Pixhawk on Windows with Make and Eclipse <building-px4-with-make>`
+- :ref:`Setup the waf Build Environment on Windows using Cygwin <building-setup-windows-cygwin>`
-- :ref:`Setup the Build Environment on Windows10 using WSL <building-setup-windows10>`
+- :ref:`Setup the waf Build Environment on Windows10 using WSL <building-setup-windows10>`
+- :ref:`Setup Eclipse on Windows for building with waf <building-setup-windows-eclipse>`
-- :ref:`Setup the Build Environment on Windows using Cygwin <building-setup-windows-cygwin>`
+- :ref:`Setup the Make Build on Windows (not recommended) <building-px4-with-make>`

 **Board specific instructions:**